Doctor Who: Episodes

 To celebrate the 50th anniversary of the show, a special 3D episode, "The Day of the Doctor", was broadcast in 2013.
 In March 2013, it was announced that Tennant and Piper would be returning and that the episode would have a limited cinematic release worldwide.

-In June 2017, it was announced that due to the terms of a deal between BBC Worldwide and SMG Pictures in China, the company has first right of refusal on the purchase for the Chinese market of future series of the programme until and including Series 15.
+In June 2017, it was announced that due to the terms of a deal between BBC Worldwide and SMG Pictures in China, the company had first right of refusal on the purchase for the Chinese market of future series of the programme until and including Series 15.

 Missing episodes

 Between 1967 and 1978, large amounts of older material stored in the BBC's various video tape and film libraries was either destroyed or wiped.
 This included many early episodes of Doctor Who, those stories featuring the first two Doctors: William Hartnell and Patrick Troughton.
-In all, 97 of 253 episodes produced during the programme's first six years are not held in the BBC's archives (most notably seasons 3, 4, and 5, from which 79 episodes are missing).
+In all, 97 of 253 episodes produced during the programme's first six years are not held in the BBC's archives (most notably during seasons 3, 4, and 5, from which 79 episodes are missing).
 In 1972, almost all episodes then made were known to exist at the BBC, while by 1978 the practice of wiping tapes and destroying "spare" film copies had been brought to a stop.
 No 1960s episodes exist on their original videotapes (all surviving prints being film transfers), though some were transferred to film for editing before transmission and exist in their broadcast form.

-Some episodes have been returned to the BBC from the archives of other countries that bought prints for broadcast or by private individuals who acquired them by various means.
+The BBC has retrieved some missing episodes from archives in foreign countries that had received prints for their original broadcasts and also from private individuals who had acquired them by various means.
 Early colour videotape recordings made off-air by fans have also been retrieved, as well as excerpts filmed from the television screen onto 8 mm cine film and clips that were shown on other programmes.
 Audio versions of all lost episodes exist from home viewers who made tape recordings of the show.
 Short clips from every story with the exception of Marco Polo (1964), "Mission to the Unknown" (1965) and The Massacre (1966) also exist.

-In addition to these, there are off-screen photographs made by photographer John Cura, who was hired by various production personnel to document many of their programmes during the 1950s and 1960s, including Doctor Who.
+Off-screen photographs (tele-snaps) were made by photographer John Cura, who was hired by various production personnel to document programmes during the 1950s and 1960s, including Doctor Who.
 These have been used in fan reconstructions of the serials.
-The BBC has tolerated these amateur reconstructions, provided they are not sold for profit and are distributed as low-quality copies.
+The BBC has tolerated amateur reconstructions, provided they are not sold for profit and are distributed as low-quality copies.